BaumerEDV/a-crimson-tale/Classes/Assassin.md

 ### Hit and Run
 Action: Main Action
 Melee Attack Roll vs AC
 You can break up 30 feet of movement and during that movement make one melee attack.
+This movement does not provoke Attacks of Opportunity.
 Hit: 2d8 damage
 ### Pressing Routine
 Action: Main Action